sgrubsmyon/viridian_project_site/hugo/content/technical.en.md

 with the balance of the +1/-1 votes, gives the overall rating of the product/company/label.

-The ability to join existing ratings via upvote could be considered a form of **Liquid Democracy** in the sense of an "answer recommendation" system (see [here](https://uniteddiversity.coop/2013/07/19/liquid-democracy-is-not-delegative-democracy/) and [here](http://web.archive.org/web/20160403043216/https://seed.sourceforge.net/ld_k5_article_004.html)).
+The ability to agree to existing ratings via upvote could be considered a form of **Liquid Democracy** in the sense of an "answer recommendation" system (see [here](https://uniteddiversity.coop/2013/07/19/liquid-democracy-is-not-delegative-democracy/) and [here](http://web.archive.org/web/20160403043216/https://seed.sourceforge.net/ld_k5_article_004.html)).